satmihir/fair/README.md

 # FAIR
 ![Coverage](https://img.shields.io/badge/Coverage-88.1%25-brightgreen)

-FAIR is a Go library designed to ensure fairness in resource-constrained environments.
-It helps distribute limited resources (e.g., database/blob storage throughput, job execution resources etc.) evenly across multiple clients, preventing over-allocation to a small subset and ensuring equitable access.
+FAIR is a Go library designed to ensure fairness in the resource-constrained environments.
+It helps distribute the limited resources (e.g., database/blob storage throughput, job execution resources etc.) evenly across multiple clients during the time of shortage, preventing over-allocation and starvation based on client behavior.

 ## Introduction

-The core algorithm of FAIR is based on the [Stochastic Fair BLUE](https://rtcl.eecs.umich.edu/rtclweb/assets/publications/2001/feng2001fair.pdf) algorithm often used for network congestion control with a few modifications.
-The philosophy of FAIR is to only throttle any client when there's a genuine shortage of resources as opposed to the approaches like token bucket or leaky bucket which may reject requests even when the resource is still available (a creative configuration of FAIR can enable that type of behavior but we don't encourage it).
+The core algorithm of FAIR is based on the [Stochastic Fair BLUE](https://rtcl.eecs.umich.edu/rtclweb/assets/publications/2001/feng2001fair.pdf) often used for network congestion control with a few modifications.
+The philosophy of FAIR is to only throttle when there's a genuine shortage of resources as opposed to the approaches like token bucket or leaky bucket which may reject requests even when the resource is still available (a creative configuration of FAIR can enable that type of behavior but we don't encourage it).
 Since the state is stored in a multi-level [Bloom Filter](https://medium.com/p/e25942ab6093) style data structure, the memory needed is constant and does not scale with the number of clients.
-When properly configured, FAIR can scale to a very large number of clients.
+When properly configured, FAIR can scale to a very large number of clients with a low probability of false positives and a near zero probability of persistent false positives thanks to the hash rotation mechanism that regularly rehashes clients to avoid any correlated behavior longer than a few minutes.

 ### Key Features

-- Framework-agnostic and easy to integrate.
+- Framework and protocol agnostic and easy to integrate into any HTTP/GRPC service.
-- Automatic tuning with minimal configuration.
+- Automatic tuning with minimal configuration out of the box with flexibility to fully tune if needed.
-- Scalable to large numbers of clients with near-constant memory requirements.
+- Scalable to large numbers of clients with constant memory requirements.
-- Flexible throttling policies, configurable based on your resource limits.
+- A simple resource and error tracking model that can be easily morphed into many types of throttling scenarios.

 ## Installation